Andres Metsoja

 Andres Metsoja (born 25 November 1978 in Vändra, Pärnu County) is an Estonian politician.
 He has been a member of the XIII and XIV Riigikogu.

+Biography

 He is graduated from International University Audentes in business management.
 He has also studied in strategic management at University of Tartu.

 From 2010 to 2015 he was Pärnu County Governor.

 Since 2004 he is a member of Res Publica/Pro Patria and Res Publica Union/Isamaa Party.

 Since 2017 he is the chairman of Pärnu City Council.